 Credit for Seniority

 Seniority is credited at the rate of one credit for each five-year period (or fraction thereof) excluding the first year of service.

 As a Direct Support Assistant Trainee, you would help individuals with developmental disabilities lead richer lives.
-Under supervision, you would assist individuals with personal hygiene care, toileting, lifts and transfers, dining, dressing, and meal preparation.
+Under supervision, you would provide supports and services which involve advocating for, encouraging, guiding and teaching individuals in expressing personal choice, assuring community integration, assisting individuals with personal hygiene care, toileting, lifts and transfers, dining, dressing, and meal preparation.
 You would help individuals to participate in games and recreational programs; coach and encourage individuals to develop daily living skills; and provide a clean, safe, and comfortable environment.
 You would work with other staff to carry out and record care plans and, in accordance with special instructions, you may administer medication.
 These positions are physically demanding.
 You would need to be prepared to act to ensure the health and safety of individuals in emergency situations.
 You must be able to do such things as stand, bend, stretch, and lift bedridden and/or incapacitated individuals.

 If you wish to apply for this examination, complete the Transition Examination application form NYS-APP#4, 10-018 & 10-019().
 Return your completed application to your Personnel Office.

 Within OPWDD, facilities have varying ongoing needs for persons qualified for appointment to these positions.
 Facilities will accept applications at any time and will schedule the written test whenever additional eligibles are needed.
 It is anticipated that the examinations will be held on a periodic basis throughout the year.
 For the testing schedule and other information about this examination, contact the personnel office of the facility where you wish to be tested.